SAMA7D65 Curiosity Board - Getting Started Guide for Linux®

 TCP Server terminal udhcpc

-On the TCP Server terminal, type "ifconfig" on the command line and verify the internet address is assigned to the SAMA7D65 Curiosity Board.
+Finally, type ifconfig on the command line and verify the internet address is assigned to the SAMA7D65 Curiosity Board.

 # ifconfig

-Note the address assigned.
-This will be used to run the iPerf3 test.
-In the screenshot, the address assigned is 10.10.63.63.
+Note the assigned IP address as it will be used to run the iPerf3 test.

 Back to Top